 On December 6, 2006, Commerce's legal counsel filed with the El Salvadoran Court of Administrative Litigation of the Supreme Court of Justice two complaints challenging the government's revocation of Commerce's permits for the San Sebastian Gold Mine and for the San Cristobal Mill and Plant.
 On January 20, 2009, Commerce's legal counsel filed a challenge in the Courts to the government's refusal to honor Commerce's request to extend the New San Sebastian Exploration License and the Nueva Esparta License.
 On March 17, 2009, Commerce delivered a Notice of Intent to commence international arbitration proceedings against the Government of El Salvador under the Central America Free Trade Agreement-Dominican Republic (CAFTA-DR).
 The parties had 90 days to resolve their dispute amicably, after which the Company had the right to commence arbitration proceedings against the Government of El Salvador to claim significant monetary damages.
-Since the Company received no response to the Notice of Intent, on July 2, 2009 it submitted to the International Centre for Settlement of Investment Disputes (ICSID) a notice of arbitration to commence international arbitration proceedings against the Government of El Salvador under CAFTA-DR. The request for arbitration was registered with the ICSID on August 21, 2009.
+Since the Company received no response to the Notice of Intent, on July 2, 2009 it submitted to the International arbitration proceedings against the Government of El Salvador under CAFTA-DR. The request for arbitration was registered with the ICSID on August 21, 2009.
 On July 1, 2010 the Company received notice from the ICSID that the three nominations for arbitrators in the Company's action under CAFTA-DR have all accepted their appointments.
 As a result, the Arbitral Tribunal was therefore deemed under ICSID Arbitration Rule 6 to have been constituted.